biomedicalinformaticsgroup/cadmus/README.md

 Q: I got the following error or a similar one: 'PermissionError: \[Errno\] 13 Permission denied: '/tmp/tika.log'', What can I do?

 A: It seems that you are on a shared computer, you need to identify who is the owner of tika.log, using ls -l on the directory printed with your error.
 Once you know, ask one to change the permission so that you can read, write and execute tika.log as well.
 One way to do that is using the command 'chmod'.
 You should also 'chmod' the following '/tmp/tika-server.log'

+## Version

+### Version 0.3.7
+-> Moved away from pickle objects to convert to JSON files.
+Previous output will be automatically changed to the new format at the begining of the next run.
+-> PMID type changed from str to int64.
+-> PUB_DATE moved from datetime.time to str.
+-> Return of the esearch_results files.
+The files are saved under the format YYYY_MM_DD_HH_MM_SS.json.
+They contain a dictionary with the date the query was run, the query, the number of PMIDs cadmus will look for, and the list of the newly identified PMIDs.
+-> Update the clean up fonction to remove unnecessary files.